Severe Asthma ToolkitSevere Asthma Toolkit

 Self-Management Skills

+It is important that self-management skills are regularly reviewed, on an annual basis and anytime an asthma attack occurs.
 In addition to self-management approaches, it is also important to discuss the patient’s (non-medical) support network in managing their condition.
 It may be useful to discuss with patients what support they have available.

 Asthma Education